 Applying the SMR approach in a permissionless environment is challenging because the parties participating in an SMR protocol cannot be trusted and may behave maliciously.
 A core building block to implement SMR in such adversarial environments is a Byzantine fault-tolerant (BFT) consensus protocol~\cite{lamport_byzantine_1982}.
 BFT consensus protocols allow parties to agree on the sequence of commands, called transactions in a blockchain context, that the state machine must execute, and they are resilient to malicious attacks by some fraction of the parties executing the protocol.

 As the consensus protocol is in the critical path of user requests to an SMR system, its throughput and latency are crucial.
-A pragmatic approach to devise high-performance consensus protocols is to use the partial-synchrony model~\cite{dwork1988consensus}.
+A pragmatic approach to devising high-performance consensus protocols is to use the partial synchrony model~\cite{dwork1988consensus}.
 This model formalizes the observation that practical networks are mostly synchronous, which allows achieving high performance, but may suffer from bounded periods during which message delays are unpredictable.
 Among partially synchronous protocols, two competing approaches have emerged.
-The key difference lies in how much the two main tasks of a consensus protocol, namely the dissemination of transaction blocks and their ordering, are decoupled.
+The key difference lies in how much the two main tasks of a consensus protocol, namely the dissemination of transaction blocks and their ordering (also called consensus), are decoupled.

 On the one hand, BFT consensus protocols~\cite{castro1999practical,yin2019hotstuff,buchmanLatestGossipBFT2019} inspired by traditional partially-synchronous consensus protocols~\cite{dwork1988consensus,lamport_part-time_1998} rely on a rotating leader which is responsible for both disseminating transactions and proposing an ordering.
 This approach, which tightly couples consensus with data dissemination, can achieve optimal theoretical latency (i.e., 3 message delays~\cite{lamportLowerBoundsAsynchronous2003}) and low latency in practice.
 Moreover, while the leader's bandwidth constituted a throughput bottleneck in earlier approaches, protocols like DispersedSimplex~\cite{shoup2024sing} use asynchronous information-dispersal schemes (AVID)~\cite{cachin2005asynchronous} that rely on erasure codes to harness the bandwidth of all parties to help a leader disseminate its transaction block.
 This holds the promise of eliminating the leader bottleneck while keeping latency low.
-However, erasure-code AVID has computational costs, synchronization costs, and data expansion costs; for example, in DispersedSimplex, erasure-coding increases block size by a factor of roughly 3.
+However, erasure-code AVID has computational costs, synchronization costs, and data-expansion costs; for example, in DispersedSimplex, erasure coding increases block size by a factor of roughly 3.
 These overheads impact both throughput and latency.